 Basically, local laws matter, and can have a big impact on what you need to put in your contracts.
 So it’s always best to have your legal team look over everything.

-4. Don’t forget to check the small print
+4. Don’t forget to check the small print when writing a contract

 When your legal team has made sure that everything that needs to be in your contract is in there, you’ll need to double-check everything.
 After all, someone who’s about to sign a contract won’t thank you if you’ve misspelled their name.
 When it comes to how to write a contract, this is an important step.